pubnub/pubnub-galileo/README.md

  });
  ```

 The ```channel``` is the name of the room for which we'll subscribe to messages on the other end.
 The ```message``` is formatted like so because it matches the schema defined in eon-chart.
 More on that later.

 If everything is working you should see the value of the potentiometer output to [the PubNub console here](http://www.pubnub.com/console/?channel=pubnub-intel-gal-demo&origin=pubsub.pubnub.com&sub=demo&pub=demo&cipher=&ssl=false&secret=&auth=).

+This means we're halfway there.
+The value is being read from the Galileo and published over PubNub to the internet.
 If you need more help with PubNub, check out our Javascript SDK Examples.

+Now to render that value in a nice dashboard.

 # The Dashboard

-Now render the chart on an HTML webpage.
-We include the ```eon``` framework in the head of the page, and that'll take care of most of the work.
+Now to create an HTML webpage to render the chart.
+We include the ```eon``` framework in the head of the page, and that'll take care of connecting to PubNub and creating our chart.
+Easy huh?

 ```html
   <script type="text/javascript" src="http://pubnub.github.io/eon/lib/eon.js"></script>
   <link type="text/css" rel="stylesheet" href="http://pubnub.github.io/eon/lib/eon.css" />
 ```

-Now crate the chart with eon-chart.
-With this one function, we'll connect to the same PubNub channel the Galileo is broadcasting from (```pubnub-intel-gal-demo```), and render the data in a ```gauge``` type chart.
+Create the chart with the following function.
+We supply the same PubNub channel the Galileo is broadcasting from (```pubnub-intel-gal-demo```) and render the data in a ```gauge``` type chart.
+EON-chart subscribes to that PubNub channel, renders the chart, and updates it when the value changes.

 ![](http://pubnub.github.io/eon/static/images/gauge.gif)